Skip to content

 While we worked, we’d put on a movie.
 The monitors would be off, but we’d listen.
 Casablanca proved an employee favorite on those long nights.
 Though I’d never seen it, I loved the crackling dialogue.
 Lines like: “It would take a miracle to get you out of Casablanca and the Germans have outlawed miracles.”

-The story takes place during World War II.
-Casablanca, an unoccupied French colony, has become a purgatory for European refugees looking to escape to America.
+The story takes place during World War II in Casablanca.
 We meet Rick, an American expatriate played by Humphrey Bogart.
 He runs the most popular café in town.
 As Louis, the venal Prefect of Police played by Claude Rains, says, “Everybody comes to Rick’s.”

 Seeing Ilsa shakes Rick from his isolationist stance, and soon he’s abetting the local resistance.
 The Germans retaliate by insisting Louis shut down the café.
 Amid the chaos of the police chasing everyone out, Rick demands an explanation: